Table of Contents

 The changes due to dehydration could decrease the amount of blood entering the heart.

-The other effects of dehydration include but not limited to:
+The other effects of dehydration include but are not limited to:

 - Heat Exhaustion

 - Heat Stroke

 - Increased glycogen consumption

 How to prevent dehydration during sleep?
 Read our article.

 Checking how much water you lose is another essential hydration tip for athletes.
 The amount of water athletes lose depends on:

 - Athletic ability

 You need to drink enough water after doing exercise so to make up for the lost fluid.
 Water-rich food also helps you to stay hydrated.

 If you want to learn about drinking water before bed, read our article.